chekuda/trywebpack/README.md

     ie: minimize the code webpack -p
     - If I want to strip something from my code from my Pro built file `npm i strip-loader --save-dev` and create a new config file for pro (webpack-pro.config.js) in order to extend the webpack.config.js file
     - Run this pro config -> webpack --config webpack-pro.config.js

+### Organizing files and folders
+    - For entry files in `webpack.config.js` I can set up a relative root directory for the entry files using `context` key

+    - For output files I can set up a relative root directory for the entry files using `path` key

+    - Also I can serve a virtual bundle file adding `path` and `publicPath` to the output key in `webpack.config.js` (I wont see the file physicaly created)

+    - Also I can say where is my start poing (index.html) using `devServer`

 ### CSS and styles loaders